1. Kidney Failure in Singapore

 According to the National Kidney Foundation (NKF), 5.5 new patients get diagnosed with kidney failure daily in Singapore.
 The country is ranked fourth in the world for prevalence of kidney failures, and first for diabetes-induced kidney failures, both of which are worrying ‘records’.
 The incidents are significantly more common among older adults.
 Among newly diagnosed kidney failure cases, 80% of cases are aged 50 and above, according to a study published by NUH.

 Kidney failure sounds like a serious condition and it definitely is.
 But it does not necessarily mean fatality.
 A lot of kidney failure patients live long fulfilling lives with proper treatment and care.
 In this article, we will discuss treatment and care for kidney failure, with a focus on palliative care for kidney failure – an important part in the therapeutic approach to help kidney failure patients maintain their quality of life.

-Kidney Failure refers to the most advanced stage in the 5 stages of Chronic Kidney Disease (CKD) which in turn can be caused by various diseases such as diabetes, high blood pressure, glomerulonephritis (inflammation of kidney tissues), polycystic kidney disease.
-In a kidney failure case, the kidneys only function at 15% of their capacity or less.
+Kidney Failure refers to the most advanced stage in the 5 stages of Chronic Kidney Disease (CKD), in which the kidneys only function at 15% of their capacity or less.
 Kidney is medically referred to as ‘renal’.
-Kidney failure is therefore also called end-stage renal disease (ESRD).
+Kidney failure is therefore also called renal failure, or End-Stage Renal Disease (ESRD).